History of medieval Arabic and Western European domes: East–West Schism

 Octagonal cloister vaults appear "in connection with basilicas almost throughout Europe" between 1050 and 1100.
 The precise form differs from region to region.
 They were popular in medieval Italy, in brick.
-In Italy, the frequency, quality, and scope of dome construction increased beginning in the 11th century (although not in the city of Rome) and they were used in baptisteries, princely chapels, cathedrals, bell towers, and pieve churches.

-Domes in Romanesque architecture were generally found within crossing towers at the intersection of a church's nave and transept, which concealed the domes externally.
+Romanesque domes were typically octagonal in plan and used corner squinches to translate a square bay into a suitable octagonal base.
+The domes were generally found within crossing towers at the intersection of a church's nave and transept, which concealed the domes externally.
 Called a tiburio, this tower-like structure often had a blind arcade near the roof.
-Romanesque domes were typically octagonal in plan and used corner squinches to translate a square bay into a suitable octagonal base.
+Romanesque basilicas with crossing domes were widespread in Italy.
 They were built across southern Europe in the 11th and 12th centuries and hundreds of examples under church crossing towers exist in Spain and southern France.

 Republic of Venice

 The Veneto region was strongly influenced by the architecture of Constantinople in the 11th century.
 On the island of Torcello, the Greek cross octagon style was used in the plan of the church of Santa Fosca.

-In Venice, the second and current St. Mark's Basilica was built on the site of the first between 1063 and 1072, replacing the earlier church while replicating its Greek cross plan.
+The second and current St. Mark's Basilica in Venice was built on the site of the first between 1063 and 1072, replacing the earlier church while replicating its Greek cross plan.
 Five domes vault the interior (one each over the four arms of the cross and one in the center).
 These domes were built in the Byzantine style, in imitation of the now lost Church of the Holy Apostles in Constantinople.
 Mounted over pendentives, each dome has a ring of windows at its base.
 These five windowed domes reflect the addition of windows (within tall drums) in the remodeled Byzantine original.
 However, the tall outer shells at St. Mark's were not added until after 1204.
 The later high wooden outer domes with lead roofing and cupolas were added to St. Mark's Basilica between 1210 and 1270, allowing the church to be seen from a great distance.
 In addition to allowing for a more imposing exterior, building two distinct shells in a dome improved weather protection.
 It was a rare practice before the 11th century.
+The original timber outer domes were destroyed in a fire in the early fifteenth century.
 The fluted and onion-shaped cupolas of the domes may have been added in the mid-fifteenth century to complement the ogee arches added to the facade in the late Gothic period.
 Their shape may have been influenced by the open and domed wooden pavilions of Persia or by other eastern models.
 Initially, only the center dome had one.
+Iron chains to resist lateral movement would be added later.

+Several cross-domed churches were built in Venice during the Middle Ages, but only one has survived.
+San Giacomo di Rialto may have been first built in the 9th century and renovated in the 1097 revival of the Rialto market.
+It was rebuilt and consecrated in 1197.